Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Preliminaries

 \subsection{Relative Morley Rank}

-\vlabel{Morleyrank} In this section $T$ will be a complete theory, and we work in a given very saturated model $M$ of cardinality $\kappa$ say.
+\vlabel{Morleyrank} In this section $T$ will be a complete theory, and we work in a given $\kappa$-saturated model $M$, for $\kappa$ sufficiently big.
 We will here define {\em relative} Morley rank, namely Morley rank inside a given {\infdef} set.
 This was called {\em internal Morley dimension} in \cite{Hrushovski}.
 By an {\infdef} set (infinitely definable set) we mean a subset of some $M^{n}$ which is the intersection of a small (size $< \kappa$) collection of definable subsets of $M^{n}$ (that is the set of realizations of a partial type over a small set of parameters).
 We will fix an {\infdef} set $X\subseteq M^{n}$.

 If $X$ is an infinitely definable subset of $M^n$, by a {\em relatively definable} subset of $X$ we mean a subset of the form $Z = X\cap Y$ for $Y\subseteq M^{n}$ definable with parameters.
-Then we can define in the usual way Morley rank for relatively definable subsets $Z$ of $X$:
+Then we define Morley rank for relatively definable subsets $Z$ of $X$, as follows:

 (i) $RM_{X}(Z) \geq 0$ if $Z$ is nonempty.

 (ii) $RM_{X}(Z) \geq \alpha + 1$ if there are $Z_{i}\subseteq Z$ for $i < \omega$ which are relatively definable subsets of $X$, such that $Z_{i}\cap Z_{j} = \emptyset$ for $i \neq j$ and $RM_{X}(Z_{i}) \geq \alpha$ for all $i$.